Connecting women through the love of sports, good health and the outdoors

 Includes all meals and camp activities.
 Lodging and lift tickets not included.
 Lift ticket and lodging discounts are available.
 Space is limited to 25 women.
 Must be an intermediate to advanced skier, sorry no beginners.

-Chix will receive 25% off lodging for stay between April 29-May 1 at at three Mammoth Lodging Collection Properties including The Village Lodge, Juniper Springs Resort and the Mammoth Mountain Inn.
+Chix will receive 25% off lodging at at three Mammoth Lodging Collection Properties including The Village Lodge, Juniper Springs Resort and the Mammoth Mountain Inn.
+Mention Chix or booking ID #23923 for rates.

 About Stacey Cook